Mazda CX-50: Production and markets

 The CX-50 began production at the Mazda Toyota Manufacturing USA plant in Huntsville, Alabama, United States alongside the unrelated Toyota Corolla Cross on January 26, 2022, marking Mazda's return to production in the United States after 10 years when American assembly of the Mazda6 sedan ceased in 2012.

 In international markets, the CX-50 is also marketed in Colombia since December 2022 and Mexico since March 2023.
 It is also produced and marketed in China by Changan Mazda, where production started since March 2023.
 The Chinese model is slightly modified with a longer rear bumper, and a 55 mm larger rear legroom.

+The CX-50 was initially introduced to the Canadian market for the 2023 model year, followed by the CX-50 Hybrid for the 2025 model year, with all units imported from the Mazda Toyota Manufacturing plant in Huntsville, Alabama.
+However, following a March 2025 cross-border trade dispute that resulted in Canada enacting a retaliatory 25% surtax on non-CUSMA-compliant, U.S.-assembled passenger vehicles, Mazda Canada officially suspended all factory imports of the vehicle effective May 12, 2025.
+Because the CX-50 relied heavily on international components and fell below the strict 75% Regional Value Content threshold required for free trade exemptions, Mazda reallocated 100% of the Alabama plant's Canadian production volume to the United States domestic market, leaving the vehicle effectively withdrawn from the Canadian market once remaining dealer inventory was depleted.

 Powertrain

 The CX-50 is powered by the 2.5-litre Skyactiv-G inline-four engine offered in its standard naturally-aspirated (PY-VPS) form, which produces 187 hp and 186 lbft of torque, and a turbocharged (PY-VPTS) variant that outputs 227 hp (with 87 AKI octane fuel) or 256 hp (with 93 AKI octane fuel) and 320 lbft of torque.

 In November 2023, the CX-50 HEV went on sale in China.
 It is powered by a 2.5-litre A25D-FXS engine and the Toyota Hybrid System, paired with an eCVT gearbox.